Universal-Connect-Project/ucw-app/technicalDesignTemplate.md

 ## 1. Overview

-_Provide here a descriptive overview of the the feature._
+_Provide here a descriptive overview of the feature._

 ## 2. Architecture